suderoy/PREREQ-IAAI-19/README.md

 - *cs_preqs.csv*: These are concept prerequisite pairs.
 Each line "\<Concept_A\>,\<Concept_B\>" represents the prerequisite relationship.

-3. Mention the paths of "cs_preqs.csv" and "vocab.txt" in "data preprocessing/create_bow_features.py" and paths of "cs_course.csv" and "concept_vocab.pkl" in "data preprocessing/create_bow_features.py".
+3. Mention the paths of "cs_preqs.csv" and "vocab.txt" in "data preprocessing/preq_preparation.py" and  run which writes the 'concept_vocab.pkl' in  the same directory.

+       python preq_preparation.py

+   Add the paths of "cs_course.csv" and "concept_vocab.pkl" in "data preprocessing/create_bow_features.py".
 Then run

-       python preq_preparation.py
        python create_bow_features.py

 4. Run the pairwise Link LDA with correct paths as explained earlier.